MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-calibrate-hl1.md

 - Holograms will appear as if they're sunk into or floating above surfaces that they're sitting on.

 - Holograms won't be stable.
-As you walk around, you will notice that they move.
+As you walk around, you'll notice that they move.

 > [!IMPORTANT]
 > It's particularly crucial for authors to make sure that their IPD is set correctly.
 Otherwise, all operators who use the guide will see misaligned holograms.